-He is quite persuasive and considers his greatest accomplishment convincing his wife (who is an aspiring nurse and assures us that he is mostly normal) to leave northern California and come to Kansas.
-Jon also recently learned how to play Pokémon with Liam and Riley, his two seven year-old children.
+He is quite persuasive and considers his greatest accomplishment convincing his wife (who is an ICU nurse studying to be a nurse practitioner and assures us that he is mostly normal) to leave northern California and come to Kansas.
+Jon also recently learned how to play Dungeons & Dragons with his children, Liam and Riley, his two twelve year-old children.
 This is a skill that he repeatedly assures us has real world value and should be taken seriously.
-In the rare moments that he has any free time, Jon can be found on his mountain bike dodging trees on a few local trails, showing off his mildly competent basketball skills, and explaining the difference between a Miyota 9015 and an ETA 2824 to anyone who will listen.
+In the rare moments that he has any free time, Jon can be found on his mountain bike dodging trees on a few local trails, showing off his mildly competent basketball skills, and explaining why a great defense will always prevail over a great offense.

 Jon graduated from Kapaun Mt.
 Carmel in 2000.
-He went on to study political science at Wisconsin Lutheran College and received his undergraduate degree in 2004.
-Jon then passed his Series 7 and Series 66 FINRA exams, licensing him to work buying and selling securities.
+He went on to study political science at Wisconsin Lutheran College and received his undergraduate degree in 2004, with honors.
+Jon then passed his Series 7 and Series 66 FINRA exams, licensing him to work buying and selling securities, although that certification has lapsed.
 Jon went to law school at Washburn University, where he graduated with Dean’s Honors in 2011.
-He is licensed to practice law in Kansas and California.
-His security licensing has lapsed.
+He is licensed to practice law in Kansas and California, although he is currently listed as inactive in California.

 I am proud to have the opportunity to serve the community that has always been my home.

 J.D. - Washburn University School of Law, 2011

 B.A. - Wisconsin Lutheran College, 2004

 Kansas Bar Association